ViaOA/oatemplate/image/readme.txt

     darker orange fc9a04

-images need to be copied:
+images needed to be copied to:
     directory: src/.../view/image
         splash.png
         icon.gif